tikhomirov/vim-glsl/README.md

 ## Supported GLSL Versions

-* OpenGL Shading Language 1.10
+- OpenGL Shading Language: all versions from 1.10 to 4.50
-* OpenGL Shading Language 1.20
-* OpenGL Shading Language 1.30
-* OpenGL Shading Language 1.40
-* OpenGL Shading Language 1.50
-* OpenGL Shading Language 3.30
-* OpenGL Shading Language 4.00
-* OpenGL Shading Language 4.10
-* OpenGL Shading Language 4.20
-* OpenGL Shading Language 4.30
-* OpenGL ES Shading Language 1.00
-* OpenGL ES Shading Language 3.00
+- OpenGL ES Shading Language: versions 1.00 and 3.00

 ## Installation